akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She nodded.
 “I’ll think on it.”

-She did think on it.
-She thought about Edmund of Thornbury—a quiet young man with calloused hands and a kind smile.
-She thought about the way he had offered her a cup of cider at the fair, the way he had not laughed when Goosie chased his horse.
+Her thoughts began with her father.
+How he would survive in his frail state once she married.
+She thought about Edmund of Thornbury—a rowdy but pleasant young man with calloused hands and a kind word for most people.
+She thought about the the way he had not minded when Goosie chased his horse.
 But she also thought about her mother’s herb garden, the goose pond, the path down to the river where the reeds whispered in the wind.
 If she married Edmund, she would move south.
 Stanwey would belong to someone else—a cousin, perhaps, or a steward.
 Her father would be alone.

 She said nothing.
 The days passed, and Harold did not mention Edmund again.